Applications Open for the Atlantic Dialogues Emerging Leaders Program!

 Applicants should send their current resume or CV in PDF format and a personal statement of no more than 250 words explaining the reasons for their application and how they will contribute to and benefit from the Atlantic Dialogues Emerging Leaders Program.

-GMF and the OCP Policy Center will accept applications until August 9, 2015.
-If you have any additional questions, please email Madeleine Goerg at MGoerg@gmfus.org and Nisrine Ouazzani at Nisrine.Ouazzani@ocppc.ma.
+GMF and the OCP Policy Center will accept applications until September 12, 2016.
+If you have any additional questions, please email Danielle Piatkiewicz at DPiatkiewicz@gmfus.org and Nisrine Ouazzani at Nisrine.Ouazzani@ocppc.ma.

 For the selected applicants, the organizers will be pleased to cover hotel, meals, and local travel during the event.
 We also have limited funds available for travel assistance for the selected emerging leaders.